profbanks/philotimo-college-website/LOCALHOST.md

 ## Start The College Website

-The college GitHub files are stored locally in:
+In this shared workspace, the college GitHub files are stored locally in:

 ```text
 college-export